Bankruptcy Does Not Mean You Lose Everything - What Happens When You File For Bankruptcy?

 Can I Still Get Credit After I File For Bankruptcy?

 Under Chapter 13 Bankruptcy, you are not allowed to borrow or acquire any new debt under the repayment plan unless approved of by the Bankruptcy Court, and only under special circumstances.
 This lasts until the debt repayment plan is completed and the bankruptcy is discharged.
 By the end of your repayment period, the bankruptcy will still remain on your credit report but if all payments have been made on time this will help improve your credit score as all of your accounts become current.
+Filing for Chapter 13 could be especially helpful if you are facing, or already in, foreclosure.

 When it comes to Chapter 7, some lenders, often auto lenders, are willing to work with customers during and after their bankruptcy proceedings.
 The lenders are aware that the customer's debt to income ratio has improved with the discharge of their debt.
 You would have to pay a higher interest rate but if you can make regular payments on time, your credit score should improve.
 Often times after one year of consistent on-time payments you could have the opportunity to refinance your car or trade it in and get a better interest rate.